 BSTC 292L\: Topics.
-(1-3)
+(1-3) Titles will vary.
+CR/NC.

 BSTC 293L\: Topics.
-(1-4)
+(1-4) Titles will vary.

 CHEMICAL AND NUCLEAR ENGINEERING (CHNE)

 CHNE 101: Introduction to Chemical and Nuclear Engineering.
 (1)

 An introduction to the professions of chemical engineering and nuclear engineering; current research in these fields; career choices; guidance and advice on curricular matters and effective study techniques for chemical and nuclear engineering students